-Lately I have been getting questions regarding the fundamentals of cord cutting.
-I’ve since realized there isn’t much information out there for folks who don’t have the time to dig through tech articles looking for a way to watch TV without cable.
+Lately, I have been getting questions regarding the fundamentals of cord-cutting.
+People don’t have the time to dig through tech articles looking for a way to watch TV without cable.
 With that in mind, I decided to put together a post covering every facet of every version of the Roku streaming device.
 This article covers Roku Streaming devices.
 If you want to learn about TVs with Roku built in, see the article: Why I Love My Roku TV.

 Simply put, Roku allows you to watch free and paid video content on your TV via the Internet.
-TV and Movie streaming services like Netflix, Amazon, Hulu, Sling TV, YouTube and more are loaded on the Roku similar to how apps are loaded onto a smartphone.
-While majority of the content is prerecorded, services like Hulu allow a lot of content to be viewed just one day after it’s initial airing on television.
-Furthermore, apps like Sling TV allow content to be viewed live as it airs.
+TV and movie streaming services like Netflix, Amazon Prime Video, Hulu, and others download onto Roku devices, similar to how apps load onto smartphones.
+While most of the content is prerecorded, services like Netflix allow a lot of content to be viewed just one day after its initial airing on television.
+Furthermore, apps like Philo and Sling TV enable content to be watched live as it airs.

 While it sounds like something to replace Zumba as the latest exercise craze, the “Roku box” (as some call it) is the easiest way to stream video to your television.
-Roku is a 6 inch square device for your television used to watch movies and TV shows through apps (also called channels.)
+Roku is a small square device for your television used to watch movies and TV shows through apps (also called channels.)
 For those looking to buy a new TV, a Roku TV has all the functionality of a Roku built into a quality TV.

-When Roku came out in 2008, the only channel available to steam was Netflix.
-Since then, streaming internet TV has enjoyed widespread adoption.
-Today, there is very little content available on Cable TV that you can’t stream with a Roku and watch on your TV.
+When Roku came out in 2008, the only streaming service available was Netflix.
+Now, streaming internet TV has enjoyed widespread adoption.
+Today, there is very little content available on cable TV that you can’t stream with a Roku and watch on your TV.

-Before I compare the differences of each Roku streaming device, let’s cover what they have in common.
+Before I compare the differences between each Roku streaming device, let’s cover what they have in common.
 The most important of which is the Roku OS software on each Roku box is the same.
 This means you will have the same channel availability and user experience no matter which Roku device you choose.
 I’ll cover the Roku OS features later in the article.
 Roku also has a few remotes available on the market.
 While I touch upon the topic in this article, I put together a guide that covers Roku remote device compatibility in more detail.

 In addition to the Roku OS user interface, Roku boxes have the following features in common: